reun100e/diimun-chapter-2025-webapp/guide.md

 Country placard (will be provided by the organizing committee) For International Press Corps (IPC) Members:
-Press pass (will be provided at registration) Laptop/tablet for live reporting and article writing is compulsory.
+Press pass (will be provided at registration) Laptop/tablet for writing is compulsory.
 Camera (optional, for photography)
 Recording devices (subject to approval by Executive Board) Basic stationery will be provided but reporters can bring according to their convenience.